juliancwirko/meteor-s-id/README.md

 You can take the package style.css file as a reference.

-It is also integrated with [s-alert](http://s-alert.meteor.com) notifications
+It is also integrated with [s-alert](http://s-alert.meteorapp.com) notifications

 If you want you can play with excelent package for overwriting templates: [aldeed:template-extension](https://atmospherejs.com/aldeed/template-extension)

 ### Sending Emails

 You can configure Mailgun with Meteor.
-It is very simple.
-If you will deploy on meteor.com there should be Mailgun configured so you don't have to do anything.

 Example: